 The history is filled with amazing ingenuity and a will to cycle over the worst terrain from as far back as 1987.
 You can read more about the interesting history of these bikes at this link.
 Here we will look into the options available when purchasing a fat tire bike.

-What bikes are available, which ones suit your budget, and which terrain each bike may be best suited for.
+What bikes are available, which ones suit your budget, and which terrains or trails each bike may be best suited for.